OpenEvalProject/evals/manuscripts/elife-101236/v1/manuscript.md

 ## Materials and methods

-## Collection of placenta and decidua specimens/subject recruitment and placental sampling
+### Collection of placenta and decidua specimens/subject recruitment and placental sampling

 This study was approved by the Hospital Ethics Committee (SWYX:NO2021-352).
 Between October 2022 and October 2024, 20 PE patients and 20 normal pregnant women admitted to the Third Affiliated Hospital of Guangzhou Medical University for cesarean section were randomly selected.
 The exclusion criteria included gestational diabetes, cardiovascular disease, history of thyroid disease, history of autoimmune disease, history of hypertension, intrahepatic cholestasis of pregnancy, anemia, infectious disease, drug use, recent acute or chronic infectious disease, and incomplete information recording.
 The control group consisted of 20 non-hypertensive healthy pregnant women who underwent cesarean section due to breech and cicatricial uterus.
 In accordance with the guidelines from the American College of Obstetricians and Gynecologists (ACOG Publications, 2020), PE is diagnosed as hypertension (systolic blood pressure ≥140 mmHg or diastolic blood pressure ≥90 mmHg on at least two occasions) in combination with one or more of the following: proteinuria (≥300 mg/24 hr urine collection or protein/creatinine ratio ≥0.3), thrombocytopenia, elevated serum creatinine, elevated liver enzymes, pulmonary edema, or new-onset headache unresponsive to treatment (ACOG Publications, 2020).
 In this study, we included 40 participants, comprising 20 PE patients and 20 normal pregnancies.
 To minimize potential confounding factors, only PE patients without any comorbidities, such as gestational diabetes, chronic hypertension, or other pregnancy-related complications, were included.
 This strict selection criterion was designed to ensure that the observed differences in ACVR2A expression are specifically associated with PE.
 All patients in the PE group met these diagnostic criteria, and detailed clinical characteristics are provided in Supplementary file 1.

 All specimens were collected during cesarean sections.
 Within 5 min after placental delivery, tissue samples measuring approximately 1 × 1 × 1 cm were vertically excised at the junction between the center of the placenta and the umbilical cord.
 Obvious abnormal regions, such as areas with bleeding, infarction, or calcification, were carefully avoided to ensure sample integrity.
 The tissue was repeatedly rinsed with sterile saline under aseptic conditions to remove residual blood, then cut into small fragments.
 The fragments were immediately placed into cryogenic tubes, flash-frozen in liquid nitrogen, and subsequently transferred to a −8°C freezer within 24 hr to preserve RNA and protein integrity for downstream analyses.

-## Cell culture
+### Cell culture

 All cell lines used in this study were purchased from established suppliers.
 HTR8/SVneo cells were obtained from the U.S. Typical Culture Preservation Center, and JAR cells were purchased from Wuhan Punosei Life Technology.
 Other cell lines, including A549, Huh7, MEG-01, and NCI-H358, were similarly sourced from commercial suppliers.
 All cell lines were cultured following standard protocols recommended by the suppliers.
 No other cell contamination was identified by STR.
 HTR8/SVneo and JAR cells were maintained in RPMI-1640 medium (Gibco) supplemented with 10% fetal bovine serum (FBS, Gibco) and 1% penicillin/streptomycin (Servicebio, China).
 Cancer cell lines such as A549 and Huh7 were cultured in DMEM or RPMI-1640 medium (Gibco) supplemented with 10% FBS and 1% penicillin/streptomycin.
 Cells were incubated at 37°C in a humidified atmosphere with 5% CO2, and routine testing for mycoplasma contamination was performed every 2 weeks to ensure the reliability of experimental results.

-## CRISPR/Cas9-targeted deletion of ACVR2A
+### CRISPR/Cas9-targeted deletion of ACVR2A

 ACVR2A sgRNAs were designed using the online tool provided by the Broad Institute (https://portals.broadinstitute.org/gppx/crispick/public).
 Two sgRNA sequences were selected based on their high predicted on-target efficiency and low off-target potential (forward: 5ʹ-GAA GGC ACA TCC TGA CTT GT-ʹ; reverse: 5ʹ-GAT GAC ACA ATCTTCTGCAC-3ʹ).
 Potential off-target sites were further assessed using Cas-OFFinder (http://www.rgenome.net/cas-offinder/).
 The sgRNAs were synthesized in vitro by transcription and individually combined with a gRNA scaffold to form functional sgRNAs.
 These sgRNAs were then complexed with Cas9 protein to assemble ribonucleoprotein (RNP) complexes.
 The RNP complexes were delivered into HTR8/SVneo and JAR cell lines via electroporation using the Celetrix system, following the manufacturer’s protocol.
 The electroporation was performed with an sgRNA–Cas9 mixture in OPTI-MEM buffer.
 After electroporation, cells were cultured in RPMI 1640 medium containing 10% FBS for 24 hr.
 Successful incorporation of the RNP complex was confirmed through PCR and sequencing.
 ACVR2A deletion in single monoclonal cell lines was validated through a multistep process, including Sanger sequencing, agarose gel electrophoresis, and RT-PCR.
 Primers specifically designed for ACVR2A knockout verification were used during this process (Supplementary file 4).
 This rigorous validation ensures the reliability of the generated knockout cell lines for downstream functional studies.

-## RT-qPCR
+### RT-qPCR

 Total RNA was isolated from cells using a Total RNA Extraction Kit (TIANGEN, China) following the manufacturer’s instructions.
 The extracted RNA was reverse-transcribed into complementary DNA (cDNA) using a cDNA Synthesis Kit (Takara, Japan) according to the protocol provided by the manufacturer.
 Primers used for quantitative analysis were synthesized by Takara (Japan), and their sequences are listed in Supplementary file 2.
 The mRNA levels were quantified by SYBR Green (Roche, Germany), and dissolution curve analysis was performed to ensure amplification specificity.
 The PCR protocol consisted of 40 cycles: initial denaturation at 95°C for 10 min, followed by denaturation at 95°C for 5 s, annealing at 63.3°C for 30 s, and extension at 72°C for 10 s.
 Dissociation curve analysis was performed post-amplification to confirm the specificity of the PCR products.
 Cycle threshold (Ct) values were used for relative quantification, and all reactions achieved an amplification efficiency between 95% and 100%.
 These results ensure both the reliability and reproducibility of the quantification process.

-## Western blot analysis
+### Western blot analysis

 Cells were harvested using a cell scraper and resuspended in RIPA buffer supplemented with a protease inhibitor cocktail and phosphatase inhibitor (Sigma-Aldrich, USA).
 The cell suspension was incubated on ice for 30 min to ensure complete lysis.
 After incubation, the lysates were centrifuged at 12,000 rpm for 15 min at 4°C to remove cell debris.
 The supernatant containing protein lysates was collected, and the protein concentration was determined using a BCA protein assay kit (Thermo Fisher Scientific, USA).
 For tissue samples, placental tissues were homogenized in RIPA buffer containing the same supplements (protease and phosphatase inhibitors).
 The homogenate was incubated on ice for 30 min and centrifuged at 12,000 rpm for 15 min at 4°C to remove debris.
 The supernatant containing protein lysates was collected, and protein concentration was similarly determined using the BCA protein assay kit.
 Equal amounts of protein (20–30 µg per sample) were separated by SDS–PAGE (12% resolving gel, 5% stacking gel) and electro-transferred onto a PVDF membrane (EMD Millipore, Germany).
 The membrane was blocked with 5% BSA in TBST (TBS, pH 7.4, 0.2% Tween-20) at room temperature for 1 hr and incubated overnight at 4°C with primary antibodies against ACVR2A (Thermo Fisher Scientific, USA) and GAPDH (Santa Cruz, USA) at specified dilutions.
 On the following day, the membrane was washed three times with TBST and incubated in darkness for 2 hr with Dylight 680-conjugated secondary antibodies (KPL, USA).
 Images of the membrane were acquired using a Li-Cor Odyssey Clx Infrared Imaging System (LI-Cor Biotechnology, Lincoln, NE, USA).
 Densitometry analysis of protein bands was performed using ImageJ software, with GAPDH used as the internal control for normalization.

-## IHC staining and data analysis
+### IHC staining and data analysis

 IHC staining was conducted on 4 μm paraffin sections, which were dried for 30 min at 60°C, dewaxed using an environmentally friendly solution, and gradually dehydrated through an alcohol gradient.
 Antigen retrieval was performed at 98°C in EDTA (pH 9.0) for 15 min, and endogenous peroxidase activity was quenched with 3% H2O2 at room temperature for 25 min.
 Sections were incubated overnight at 4°C with primary antibodies at appropriate concentrations (details in Supplementary file 4), followed by PBS washing and 50 min incubation with HRP-labeled secondary antibodies at room temperature.
 The immunoperoxidase signal was visualized using a 3,3ʹ-diaminobenzene (DAB) solution, followed by hematoxylin counterstaining.

 For quantification, IHC staining was assessed across the entire tissue section to capture global expression patterns, with representative regions from anchoring villous areas selected for detailed comparison between NC and PE groups.
 Images were captured under identical magnifications and lighting conditions.
 The DAB signal (brown, protein-specific) and hematoxylin signal (blue, nuclear staining) were separated using ImageJ’s color deconvolution plugin.
 The DAB signal was quantified as integrated optical density (OD) within the selected regions.
 To ensure consistency, all samples were processed under identical conditions, including the same antibody dilution, incubation times, and DAB development durations.
 Negative controls (without primary antibody) were included to monitor background staining, and the DAB reaction was stopped simultaneously for all samples.
 Quantified signal intensities were normalized to the area of the regions analyzed, and comparisons between NC and PE groups were performed using statistical tests (e.g., t-test).

-## CCK-8 assay for cell proliferation
+### CCK-8 assay for cell proliferation

 The wild-type cells (WT group) and ACVR2A-knockout cells (ACVR2A-KO group) were seeded into 96-well plates at a density of 10,000 cells per well in 100 μl of RPMI 1640 medium supplemented with 10% FBS.
 The cells were incubated overnight at 37°C in a humidified incubator with 5% CO2.
 Cell proliferation was assessed using the CCK-8 assay (CAT: G4103-1ML, Servicebio) according to the manufacturer’s protocol.
 At 24, 48, and 72 hr after seeding, 10 μl of CCK-8 reagent was added to each well.
 After incubating the plates at 37°C for 2 hr the OD of the samples was measured at 450 nm using a microplate reader.
 The cell growth curve was generated based on the average OD values from three independent biological replicates.
 Background OD values from wells containing only medium and CCK-8 reagent were subtracted before analysis.
 Statistical comparisons of proliferation rates between the WT and ACVR2A-KO groups were performed using a Student’s t-test.

-## Wound healing assay
+### Wound healing assay

 The ability of ACVR2A to enhance cell migration in JAR and HTR8/SVneo cells was evaluated using wound healing (scratch) assays.
 The cell lines were seeded into 6-well culture plates and cultured until they reached approximately 90% confluence.
 A sterile 200 μl pipette tip was used to create a single scratch in the cellular monolayer.
 Detached cells and debris were removed by rinsing with PBS, 1640 medium supplemented with 1% FBS was added to each well to minimize proliferation during the assay.
 Images of the cells were captured at 0, 24, 48, and 72 hr using a phase-contrast microscope.
 The migratory capability of the cells was determined at 24, 48, and 72 hr post-scratch by measuring the width of the wound in three randomly selected fields simultaneously.
-The migration index was computed using the following formula, with T representing time (24, 48, or 72 hr):HealingRate(%)=(OHscratcharea−THscratchareaOHscratcharea)×100%
+The migration index was computed using the following formula, with T representing time (24, 48, or 72 hr):

+$$
+HealingRate(%)=(\frac{OHscratcharea−THscratcharea}{OHscratcharea})\times100%
+$$

 The data represent the mean ± SD of three independent experiments.
 Statistical significance between groups was determined using a Student’s t-test.

-## Transwell invasion assays
+### Transwell invasion assays

 First, the upper chamber of a 12-well Transwell insert with an 8-μm pore size (Corning, USA) was coated with 50 μl of Matrigel (diluted 1:3 in serum-free medium) and allowed to polymerize at 37°C for 30 min.
 Next, 1.5 × 10⁵ cells from each cell line were suspended in 200 μl of serum-free medium and seeded into the upper chamber.
 The lower chamber was filled with 800 μl of growth medium containing 10% FBS to serve as a chemoattractant.
 The Transwell plates were incubated at 37°C in a humidified incubator with 5% CO2 for 24 hr.
 After incubation, the non-migrating cells on the upper side of the Transwell membrane were carefully removed with a cotton swab.
 The cells that had migrated to the bottom surface of the membrane were fixed with 4% paraformaldehyde (PFA) at room temperature for 15 min, then stained with 1% crystal violet for 20 min.
 Excess dye was removed by washing the inserts with PBS, and the migrated cells were counted under a light microscope in five randomly selected fields per insert.
 The invading cells were quantified by randomly selecting 5 fields of view per sample under ×300 magnification.
 Images shown in the figure were captured at lower magnification (×100) to provide a comprehensive visual comparison between experimental and control groups.
 Each experiment was independently repeated at least 10 times to ensure consistency and reliability of the results.

-## Plate cloning formation assay
+### Plate cloning formation assay

 Colony formation assays were conducted using ACVR2A knockout JAR and HTR8/SVneo cell lines.
 For each group, the cells were seeded at a density of 1000 cells/well in a 6-well plate (NEST) containing 15% FBS supplemented with 1640 medium and cultured for 14 days.
 The medium was changed every 3 days.
 When the majority of cell clones expanded to more than 100 cells, the cells were washed with PBS, fixed with 4% PFA for 20 min, and stained with 1% crystal violet for 20 min at room temperature.
 The excess crystal violet was washed away with PBS, and the dishes were air dried.
 The cell clones were manually counted under a dissecting microscope.
 The statistical data on colony formation were derived from three independent experiments and expressed as mean ± SD.

-## Transcriptomic analysis
+### Transcriptomic analysis

 RNA was extracted from four cell lines (ACVR2A KO-JAR, WT-JAR, ACVR2A KO-HTR8/SVneo, and WT-HTR8/SVneo) using TRIzol reagent (Invitrogen, USA) following the manufacturer’s guidelines.
 RNA quality, purity, and concentration were assessed with a NanoDrop 2000 (Thermo Fisher, USA) and the RNA Nano 6000 Assay Kit (Agilent Bioanalyzer 2100, Agilent, USA).
 Transcriptomic analysis was conducted by Biomker Technologies (Guangzhou, China).
 Differential gene expression was analyzed using the DESeq2 R package (version 1.10.1).
 Benjamini and Hochberg’s method was applied to control the false discovery rate (FDR), with genes meeting the thresholds of FDR <0.05 and |log2(fold change) |≥1 considered significant.
 Pathway enrichment analysis of differentially expressed genes was performed using KOBAS (version 3.0) software.

 Public RNA-seq data (GSE114691) from the GEO database, comprising 20 PE and 21 control placental samples, were analyzed to assess ACVR2A expression and identify differentially expressed genes.
 PE and control groups were defined based on clinical criteria, including hypertension (systolic blood pressure ≥140 mmHg or diastolic blood pressure ≥90 mmHg) and proteinuria (≥300 mg/24 hr urine collection or protein/creatinine ratio ≥0.3).
 The gestational ages for these samples ranged from 34 to 38 weeks.
 Differential gene expression analysis was conducted using the DESeq2 R package (version 1.10.1), with thresholds set at FDR <0.05 and |log2(fold change) |≥1.
 GSEA was performed to identify enriched pathways, with a specific focus on the WNT signaling pathway.

-## Statistical analysis
+### Statistical analysis

 All figures were generated using GraphPad Prism (version 10) software.
 Data are expressed as the mean ± SD.
 For data following a normal distribution, parametric tests such as the two-tailed unpaired Student’s t-test and one-way ANOVA followed by Tukey’s post hoc test were used.
 For comparisons involving two independent variables, two-way ANOVA was applied with Bonferroni correction for multiple comparisons.
 For non-normally distributed data, non-parametric tests such as the Mann–Whitney U test were utilized.
 Normality was assessed using the Shapiro–Wilk test.
 The suitability of parametric tests was verified by checking the assumptions of normality and homogeneity of variances.
 When these assumptions were not met, appropriate non-parametric alternatives were used.
 Specific statistical tests used for each figure and table are detailed in the respective legends and captions.
 For example, the Mann–Whitney U test was applied in Supplementary file 2 due to the non-normal distribution of the data.
 A significance level of p < 0.05 was considered statistically significant.
 All experimental conditions were performed in triplicate unless otherwise specified.